Michelleoc/pands-project/README.md

 ### Multivariate Analysis <a name="multivariateanalysis"></a>

 Multivariate analysis helps us understand the relationships between variables (features) & species better, i.e. which variables contributes a lot in classifying species.
+In my multivariate analysis, I will analyse features against each other by species, to determine if any trends can detected.

 #### Scatterplot (Pairsplot) <a name="scatterplot"></a>